CirroBuild/FrostiDocs/docs/guides/out-of-order-commit-lag.md

 - they are outside a window of time for which they are expected to be out-of-order or
-- when the row-count passes a certain threshold.
+- when the row count passes a certain threshold.

 :::info